 Here goes!

-If you already someone you’re working with, great!
+If you already have someone you’re working with, great!
 You can skip to section 2.

 Otherwise, take a listen to our voice actors.
 Simply filter results using the parameters on the left pane and click play to hear voice demos.